Code-Institute-Submissions/category-quiz/README.md

 ### JSHint

 - No warning or errors reported using the VSCode extension.
-- No warning or errors reported using JSHint website when using the following parameters (website):
+- No warning or errors reported using [JSHint website](https://jshint.com/) when using the following parameters (entered at the top of the code section):

-    ```
+    ```javascript
     // Use ECMAScript 8
     //jshint esversion:8